Scheduled maintenance - Banking services - find out more >

 If you know who received the mistakenly transferred funds, contact them directly and ask for the payment to be returned (this may generally be quicker).

-If you’ve made a mistake using an incorrect BSB or account number, you must let us know immediately so we can investigate.
+If you’ve made a mistake using an incorrect BSB, Account Number or PayID, you must let us know immediately so we can investigate.
 Our mistaken internet payments investigation process is governed by the ePayments Code.

 Generally, it goes like this: